prodrive11/yATF.q/README.md

 # Features

 * single script **bladeR** to run within Jenkins
-* Converts report to Junit.xml format - jenkins can read those
+* Converts report to Junit.xml format - jenkins default
 * Runs various severity of tests: unit, integration, system - based on your selection in TT files (a.t, u.t, i.t or s.t)
-* Looks for *(bashrc|prepare.sh|teardown.sh)* files in *$BUILD_DIR/test* to prepare environment

-    ie. to start/stop whole system, kill afterwards and delete all data
+* Looks for *(bashrc|prepare.sh|teardown.sh)* files in *$BUILD_DIR/test* to prepare environment ie. to start/stop whole system, kill afterwards and delete all data

 <a name="structure"/>